LUNG CANCER

 6. Cheng H, Zhang Z, Borczuk A, et al. PARP inhibition selectively increases sensitivity to cisplatin in ERCC1-low non-small cell lung cancer cells.
 Carcinogenesis.
 2013;34(4):739-749.

 7. Brahmer JR, et al. The Society for Immunotherapy of Cancer consensus statement on immunotherapy for the treatment of non-small cell lung cancer (NSCLC).
-Journal for ImmunoTherapy of Cancer.
-(2018) 6:75.
+J Immunother Cancer.
+2018;6:75.

 8. Travis WD, Brambilla E, Nicholson AG, et al. The 2015 World Health Organization classification of lung tumors: impact of genetic, clinical and radiologic advances since the 2004 classification.
 J Thorac Oncol.
 2015;10(9):1243-1260.